×

 What do expats in St Andrews appreciate most about the local culture?

 "Expats in St Andrews often appreciate the friendly and welcoming nature of the local people.
 They enjoy the rich history and tradition that is deeply embedded in the town, particularly the ancient university and the world-renowned golf course.
 Many expats also appreciate the slower pace of life in St Andrews, which allows them to relax and enjoy the beautiful surroundings.
 The local food and drink, especially the seafood and whisky, are also highly appreciated.
 The town's cultural events, such as the annual film festival and various music festivals, are another aspect of local culture that expats enjoy.
-Lastly, expats often appreciate the sense of community in St Andrews, where everyone seems to know each other and there is a strong sense of belonging," wrote one member in St Andrews.
+Lastly, expats often appreciate the sense of community in St Andrews, where everyone seems to know each other and there is a strong sense of belonging," remarked one expat living in St Andrews, Scotland.

 What do expats find most challenging?